 The game also suffers from problems with spell load times which can cause noticeable problems during faster paced battles.
 If you noticed this during you’re play through, don’t assume that your PlayStation 2 is broken like I did!
 This is an unavoidable issue that the game suffers from and that players have to suffer through while playing.

 The game also employs a strange replacement to the Limit Break / Trance / Overdrive system – Quickenings.
 It can take a few tries to get used to Quickenings and to learn how to chain them together, which greatly increases the damage done, but the shear randomness of being able to hit the correct buttons in order and the length of time that the battle is halted while you perform a Quickening Chain is hugely detrimental to the overall experience.
 Quickening Chains can be used to make many of the battles easier but I avoided them entirely due to the boringness associated with spending several minutes staring at the Quickening screen.

 The License Board system is somewhat unique.
 In the early stages of the game, it offers quite a bit of customization for each of your characters, but this tends to run thin later on in the game as all of the characters begin acquiring the same moves and Magick spells.
 The Zodiac Age (as well as the International Zodiac Job System version) will solve some of these problems by adding in character classes which will greatly change the mechanics behind a standard playthrough.

 Overall, I truly enjoyed this game, and would rank it in my top 3 Final Fantasy games without hesitation.
-I highly recommend waiting for the Zodiac Age version to come out (hopefully in 2017) as it will included updated graphics and you won’t have to go hunting down an old PlayStation 2 just to play the game (or worse, having to emulate it).
+I highly recommend playing the Zodiac Age version as it includes updated graphics and you won’t have to go hunting down an old PlayStation 2 just to play the game (or worse, having to emulate it).
 I definitely encourage all Final Fantasy fans to give this game a try.
 10/10